 I just love making these spa sock cupcakes and who doesn’t like warm fuzzy socks?
 I wrapped this sock cupcake for my daughter’s teacher for Valentine’s Day, but you can make these for any holiday or occasion.
 These cute treats make great, inexpensive gifts for your kids’ teachers, for friends, bridal or baby showers, or even inexpensive party favors for your tween or teen’s birthday party.
 They are quick and easy to put together and I just love how they look wrapped in cellophane and tied with a pretty ribbon.
 If you are using these as favors, these would also look adorable if they were set up on a tiered cake plate or on a cupcake tree.

 You can find spa socks for this project at most stores in just about every color.
-I purchased a bundle of three pairs for just $4.99 at Marshall’s and they seem to be nice, quality socks.
+I purchased a bundle of three pairs for just $4.99 at Marshall’s and they seem to be nice quality socks.
 I have also seen them at TJMaxx, Ross, Kohl’s and even at Target.
+You also can get a pack of spa socks from Amazon shipped right to your door!
 All of the other supplies can be purchased at either the craft store or possibly at your local dollar store.
 I included a FREE template so you can easily create your own cupcake wrapper to match the socks that you choose.

-To save this tutorial for later, just scroll to the bottom of this page and press the “pin it” button to save it to your Pinterest boards.
+To save this tutorial for later, just save it to your Pinterest boards here.

-BargainShopperMom Sock Cupcake Wrapper Template printed onto heavy cardstock (link below)
+Everyday Savvy DIY Sock Cupcake Template printed onto heavy cardstock (link below)

-Scrapbooking Cardstock (heavyweight) to coordinate with with color of your socks
+Scrapbooking Cardstock (heavyweight) to coordinate with color of your socks

-1-inch Pompoms ( I bought mine at the Dollar Tree, but they also carry these at craft stores)
+1-inch Pompoms ( I bought mine at the Dollar Tree, but they also carry these at craft stores & Amazon)

 1-2 Rubber Bands